Perspective changes decisions.

 The 4-step perspective is a process of getting different perspectives on your decision.
 It enables you to identify the decision and then consider the consequences, whether they be good, bad, or just doing nothing.

-The process starts with you downloading the template – which you can do here.
-This means sitting down the 4-step perspective and using the guide to write about your potential decision.
+The process starts with you downloading the template.
+This means sitting down with the 4-step perspective and using the guide to write about your potential decision.
 It will ask you some pointed questions, some of which you may not want to answer.
 But this is a process of preventing your decision-making from grinding to a halt.

 The 4 Step Perspective

 Step 1 is simple.
 What is the decision you’re faced with?